Theano/Theano/doc/README.txt

 - g++, python-dev (optional, to compile generated C code)

-- nose, for testing
+- nose(nosetests), for testing

--  `psyco <http://psyco.sourceforge.net/>`__ can make your python code much faster, if you are on a 32-bit x86 architecture.
+- Optional: `psyco <http://psyco.sourceforge.net/>`__ can make your python code much faster, if you are on a 32-bit x86 architecture.
 If you use compiled C code, this can be less important.

 Downloading Theano
 ------------------